developerrakesh93/nextjs13-redux/README.md

 1. How will be the data flow of Redux ? - Bi-directional or Uni-directional ?
    - It will be Unidirection i.e., View/UI --> (through dispatch) (Action --> Reducer = Slice) --> Sttore --> (through Subscribe) --> View/UI .

+---

+1. A slice is a collection of Redux reducer logic and action for a single feature in your app.
+In slice we define action and reducer in a single file.
+   -- Send data from Next to Redux i).
+Get Data from input field to State ii).
+Import Action function from slice iii). use dispatch hook for send data in action iv). check data in slice

+Redux dev tools

+1. check action with redux dev tool
+2. Don't store sensitive data in redux store

+Get Data from Redux to Next

+1. Import useSelector Hook
+2. Display list of users
+3. Add style with user list